 How do I get a user account?

-All the University employees or students registered as attending are granted a personal username.
-The username provides access to the University IT systems as well as an @helsinki.fi email address.
+All university staff and students who have an HR contract or a valid study right are granted a personal user account.
+The user account provides access to the University IT systems as well as an @helsinki.fi email address.

 Additional rights to systems